Leokayasen/Java-Templates/README.md

 `src/Inheritance` - This folder contains examples of the OOP Inheritance concept in Java

-`src/Encapsulation` - This folder contains examples of the OOP Encapsulation concept in Java (a modified version of the example in `src/Inheritance`
+`src/Encapsulation` - This folder contains examples of the OOP Encapsulation concept in Java

 ```
 All code provided is protected by the GNU Public License v3.0